To end youth homelessness, we need to know how many people experience homelessness and what happens to them when they seek help.

-Our Youth Homelessness Databank brings together all the information available to build the clearest picture possible.
-The project was the 2014 winner of Google's Impact Challenge.
+Our Youth Homeless Databank brings together all the information available to build the clearest picture possible.

-The Youth Homelessness Databank is part of our ambitions to understand, alleviate and eventually end youth homelessness.
+The Youth Homelessness Databank is part of our ambitions to understand and eventually end youth homelessness.
 To have the biggest possible impact we support homeless young people into accommodation and work, help them improve their health and campaign to make their voices heard.